gldeleon/prueba_grupoaxo/README.md

 # prueba_grupoaxo

-# to initialize the project need to run in the root project
+# to initialize the project need to run in the root of the project

 docker-compose up -d